Geometric Transformer for Fast and Robust Point Cloud Registration: Method

-We found that this suppression can effectively eliminate wrong matches.
-Finally, we select the largest $N_{c}$ entries in $\bar{\textbf{S}}$ as the \emph{superpoint correspondences}: Due to the powerful geometric structure encoding of GeoTransformer, our method is able to achieve accurate registration in low-overlap cases and with less point correspondences, and most notably, in a RANSAC-free manner.
+Due to the powerful geometric structure encoding of GeoTransformer, our method is able to achieve accurate registration in low-overlap cases and with less point correspondences, and most notably, in a RANSAC-free manner.